Karolína Plíšková: 2018: Australian and US Open quarterfinals

-2019: Australian Open semifinal, second Premier-5 title
+2019: Grand Slam semifinal, second Premier-5 title

 Plíšková opened her season at the Brisbane International, seeded fifth.
 She defeated Yulia Putintseva, Marie Bouzková, Ajla Tomljanović, Donna Vekić, and Lesia Tsurenko to win the title.

 Plíšková was seeded seventh at the 2019 Australian Open.
 She defeated qualifier Karolína Muchová, Madison Brengle, 27th seed Camila Giorgi, and 18th seed Garbiñe Muguruza to reach her third consecutive quarterfinal at the tournament.
 There, she faced 16th seed Serena Williams, who had defeated top seed Simona Halep in the previous round.
 After going up a set and a break, Plíšková lost ground to Serena and found herself facing match point at five games to one in the third set.
 However, she pulled off a stunning comeback, winning six consecutive games and saving three additional match points at 5–4 to win the set 7–5.
-She thus advanced to her first Australian Open semifinal, which she lost the next day to fourth seed Naomi Osaka in three sets.
+She thus advanced to her first Australian Open semifinal, which she lost the next day to fourth seed Naomi Osaka, in three sets.

-Plíšková managed to carry her momentum through the early hard-court season, making the quarterfinals in both Dubai and Indian Wells.
-She then managed to reach her first career Premier Mandatory final at the Miami Open, after beating reigning French Open champion Simona Halep in the semifinals.
-However, she was defeated in the final by Ashleigh Barty in straight sets.
+Plíšková managed to carry her momentum through the early hardcourt season, making the quarterfinals in both Dubai and Indian Wells.
+She then managed to reach her first career Premier Mandatory final at the Miami Open, after beating reigning French Open champion Halep in the semifinals.
+However, she was defeated in the final by Ash Barty in straight sets.

 Plíšková got off to a disappointing start to the clay-court season, losing to former world No. 1, Victoria Azarenka, in her opening match in Stuttgart and Ukrainian qualifier Kateryna Kozlova in the second round in Madrid.
 She rebounded, however, to win the biggest clay-court title of her career, and her second career Premier-5 title, at the Italian Open, avenging her previous defeat against Azarenka by defeating her in the quarterfinals, before beating Maria Sakkari in the semifinals and a resurgent Johanna Konta in the final.
 Plíšková rose back up to No. 2 in the rankings following her victory.
 At the French Open, she was seeded second and had an opportunity to take over the world No. 1 ranking from Osaka if she reached the final.
 However, despite being labeled a heavy favorite, she was upset in the third round by the 31st seed Petra Martić.

-At the Birmingham Classic in June, she and her sister Kristýna became the first identical twins in WTA history to play each other in a main draw match.
+At the Birmingham Classic in June, she and her sister Kristýna became the first identical twins in WTA history to play each other in a main-draw match.
 Karolina lost to her sister, who was ranked 112th.

-Plíšková's final grass court warmup tournament before Wimbledon was at the Eastbourne International, where she defeated Margarita Gasparyan, Elise Mertens, Ekaterina Alexandrova, Kiki Bertens and Angelique Kerber all in straight sets to pick up her 14th career title and her second at Eastbourne.
+Plíšková's final grass-court warmup tournament before Wimbledon was at the Eastbourne International, where she defeated Margarita Gasparyan, Elise Mertens, Ekaterina Alexandrova, Kiki Bertens and Angelique Kerber all in straight sets to pick up her 14th career title and her second at Eastbourne.
 She reached the last 16 at Wimbledon, but was upset by the unseeded Karolína Muchová, with the match going to 13–11 in the final set.